-- If acquisitions need to be integrated into the organization environment, a CCF provides ease of on-boarding and enables these acquisitions to come into compliance more quickly.
+- If acquisitions need to be integrated into the organization environment, a CCF provides ease of onboarding and enables these acquisitions to come into compliance more quickly.
 A CCF enables the new acquisitions to inherit the existing simple and scalable controls to reduce the overall effort to meet compliance goals.

-How to implement and manage a CCF with Hyperproof
+How to Implement and Manage a CCF with Hyperproof

 Out of the box, Hyperproof provides a set of illustrative controls for many of the most commonly used security and privacy compliance frameworks, including NIST-CSF, PCI-DSS, ISO 27001, and many others.
-These controls are linked to program requirements providing a quick start approach for many organizations.
+These controls are linked to program requirements providing a quick-start approach for many organizations.

 For organizations who already have existing controls in place, it’s quite simple to edit the provided controls, add new controls, and remove superfluous ones.
 As requirements across frameworks are linked within the SCF model, all changes to controls will still map across frameworks, significantly reducing the risk of duplicate controls.

 …and are linked to multiple requirements across multiple frameworks.

 As changes are made to the details of controls, or new framework requirements are added, the application includes an option to select which controls should be linked to new requirements from suggestions based on the provided crosswalks.